 Getting to the dam is fairly easy: exit Interstate 5 (north or south) at Exit 685, and follow Shasta Dam Boulevard west all the way to the dam (just follow the signs…).
 Parking is easy in the huge parking lot there.

 Lake Shasta Caverns are a nice set of caves above the shores of Lake Shasta that you can walk through on guided tours.
 This isn’t for everyone — it can take a bit of effort (climbing and descending walkways hewn from rock inside the caves, etc.), and some people don’t like being underground for an hour, and it’s not quite the spectacular display of (say) the Jenolan Caves — but it’s a fun, interesting, and educational diversion if you’ve got the time.
-Unfortunately, you can’t just drive to the caves and walk in — you have to park at the main visitor center, then walk to a ferry, then take the ferry, then take a bus, to get to the cave entrances.
+Unfortunately, you can’t just drive to the caves and walk in — you have to park at the main visitor center, then walk to a ferry, then take the ferry, then take a bus for a short distance, to get to the cave entrances.
 I think it’s worth it — and my little six- and nine-year-old nephews enjoyed it a lot as well — but it’s logistically harder to do than either Sundial Bridge or Shasta Dam, and unlike the other two, it’s not free.